arunpshankar/VertexAIDocExplorer/README.md

 - `data/metrics/site-search-evaluation-by-metrics.csv`
 - `doc-search-evaluation-by-metrics.csv`

-**Note:** The following table summarizes the evaluation metrics for site-search results.
+**Note:** The following tables summarizes the evaluation metrics for site-search and doc-search results respectively.
 The metrics include Precision (P), Precision at K (P@K), Mean Reciprocal Rank (MRR), and Normalized Discounted Cumulative Gain (NDCG).
 These values are computed to assess the relevance of search results to the user's query.

 | Query | P | P@1 | P@3 | P@5 | MRR | NDCG | NDCG@3 | NDCG@5 |
 |-------|---|-----|-----|-----|-----|------|--------|--------|